salmonberrypi/salmonberrypi.github.io/README.md

 An Ethernet switch on board seems like a great idea.
 However, there are more cost effective, more scalable 3rd party offers that offer more flexibility if kept off-board.

 A terminal server is not really optional, out-of-band access to console is necessary.
+There are projects like [freetserv](https://freetserv.github.io) that can be used as inspiration here, although might benefit from modernization given its almost a decade old.

 Monitoring operational state of nodes is important.
 Being able to soft reset or power cycle a node is important.